Hoi An walking tour

 Hotel pickup and drop-off included

-Inclusions: Local Experts English-speaking guide, drinking water, Entrance fee.
+Inclusions: Local Experts English-speaking guide, drinking water, local food, Entrance fee.

 Exclusions: Travel insurance, meals and other expenses.

 Duration: 3.5 hours

 Meeting point: We will pick you up at your hotel.

 Ending point: We drop you off your hotel.

 Group of 3 persons: US$ from $33usd